Muubii/todo-app/README.md

 ### **🎯 Roadmap**
 📌 Implement dark mode
-📌 Allow users to set due dates for todos
+📌 Allow users to set due dates for their todos